 - Cancellation will not be accepted for any Goods designed specifically for the Purchaser.

-- Without limiting its other rights or remedies the Seller may terminate the Contract by giving the Purchaser not less than seven (7) days’ written notice.
+- Without limiting its other rights or remedies the Seller may terminate the Contract by giving the Purchaser not less than seven (7) days’ written (including by email) notice.

-- Without limiting its other rights or remedies, the Seller may terminate the Contract with immediate effect by giving written notice to the Purchaser if:
+- Without limiting its other rights or remedies, the Seller may terminate the Contract with immediate effect by giving written (including by email) notice to the Purchaser if:

 - If any provision or part-provision of the Contract is or becomes invalid, illegal or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
 Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of these Terms.

 16 Third parties